eclipse-platform/eclipse.platform.ui/bundles/org.eclipse.e4.tools/README.md

 org.eclipse.e4.tools
 ====================

-Provides the e4 wizards for new Eclipse 4 RCP applications, e4 based classses, application models and model fragments.
+Provides the e4 wizards for e4 based classses, application models and model fragments.

 For more information, refer to the [Eclipse e4 wiki page] [1].